Tokyo police nearing identification of 8 of 9 corpses found in Zama residence | The Tokyo Reporter

 On October 30, Tokyo police entered the residence and found the body parts belonging to the eight women and one man inside seven ice coolers.

 Following questioning, police arrested Takahiro Shiraishi, 27, on suspicion of abandoning a corpse.
-The suspect told police he dismembered the bodies in the bathroom after killing the persons.
+The suspect told police he carved up the bodies after killing the persons.
 “I dismembered the corpses in the bathroom,” Shiraishi was quoted.
 “I did it as a means of destroying evidence.”

 Shiraishi moved into the residence in late August.
 Police believe the killings took place between August 22 and October 30.
 Among the body parts found in the coolers were skulls and other bones.
 Regarding the flesh and internal organs, the suspect told police, “I dumped them in the garbage.”